 The founding members have since been joined by a dazzling collection of emerging and established writers (as seen in the ‘Special Guest’ section of the website), and it has been an absolute delight to see what each writer brings to this bizarre little world.

 The FFA had a sellout show and accompanying art exhibition at the Brisbane Powerhouse in 2016, and has performed at Brisbane Writers’ Festival, Woodford Folk Festival, the Queensland Poetry Festival, The Planting, the Brisbane Fringe Festival, Bad!Slam!No!Memoir!, and Noted Festival.
 In 2015, the FFA ‘Feathered Quill’ writing award was introduced, the inaugural winners of which were Adam Hadley and Michelle Law.
-The 2016 winners were Michelle Dicinoski and Lorelei Vashti.
-The 2017 winner is yet to be announced …
+Subsequent winners include Michelle Dicinoski, Lorelei Vashti, and Pascalle Burton.

-The FFA website has been archived by the National Library of Australia as a site of cultural significance.
+In 2017 the FFA website was archived by the National Library of Australia as a site of cultural significance.